shamilton1/prc/registers/dnn.md

 ### Scaling

-This stage takes the 16-bit output from the Pre-Scale right-shift stage (higlighted) as its input.
+This stage takes the 16-bit output from the Pre-Scale right-shift stage (highlighted) as its input.
 It multiplies the input by the amount assigned in the **8-bit CSR field DSP Scale Multiplication value**.
 The resulting 24-bit value is output to the next stage (**Post-Scale Right-Shift**).

 ### Post-Scale Right-Shift